JoaoDiogoMesquita/VR-Tangible-Interaction-Toolkit/Usability tests/Tasks.md

 ### Task Set 3 ([Swipe Detector Component](https://github.com/JoaoDiogoMesquita/VR-Tangible-Interaction-Toolkit/tree/master/Swipe))

 - Run the HMTL code and explore the environment.
-- Use the Swipe detector component in the object <a-scene> without a reference and with the parameters in the table.
+- Use the Swipe detector component in the object <a-scene> without a reference.
 - Personalize the component behaviour with the parameters in the table.
 - The interaction is not being detected and event emitted.
 Try to find out why and resolve it.
 - Turn the object 'sphere1' color to red if sequence 1 is detected, and green in case of sequence 2.